-In this lesson, we’ll discuss some common objectives of time series preparation and show how to achieve them by using the time series preparation plugin in Dataiku DSS.
+In this article, we’ll discuss some common objectives of time series preparation and show how to achieve them by using the Time Series Preparation plugin in Dataiku.

-In the Time Series Basics course, we learned about the types and formats of time series data.
+The Time Series Analysis & Forecasting course presents the types and formats of time series data.
 To recap, time series data can record a single time series, or it can contain multiple independent time series.